tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 }
 ```

 First, the length field has moved to `Soa`, while `Slice` sports a new generic, `D`.
 When `D` uses the default generic parameter, `[()]`, the struct becomes `?Sized`.
 That way, when we hand users an `&mut Slice<T>`, they won't be able to `mem::swap` it.
 It also makes the struct [dynamically sized](https://doc.rust-lang.org/nomicon/exotic-sizes.html#dynamically-sized-types-dsts), meaning that references to it have the same metadata as `[()]` itself.
-That lets us use the same trick of storing the slice length as part of the reference.
-This isn't really needed, but it feels like a neat priviledge to have anyway.
+That allows us to store the slice length as part of the reference metadata.
+This isn't really necessary, but it's kind of neat that we can.

 Since dynamically sized types can't be stored in a sized type, we can also set `D` to `()` when storing it in the `Soa`.
 This is also handy for `SliceRef`, an owned type that acts like `&Slice`.